cathaloruaidh/genomeBuildConversion/README.md

 Create the directories
 ```
 mkdir CHR COMBINE ;
-mkdir CHR/hg19 CHR/GRCh38;
 ```

-## Resrequisites/Notes
+## 2.3 Notes
-- To be installed: `liftOver`, `CrossMap` and `bedtools`.
+- Prerequisites: `liftOver`, `CrossMap` and `bedtools`.
+Binary files for `picard` are supplied.
-- Reference FASTA files are not included due to file size, but are required for the
+- Reference FASTA files are not included due to file size, but are required for the application to the real WGS data
 - This process assumes `chr1, chr2, ..., chrX, chrY, chrM` nomenclature.
 - The input BED files for the full-genome search are ~150GB in size.
+- The code below eneds to be run separately for both builds (hg19 and GRCh38) as well as using both tools (liftOver and CrossMap).

-# Code Main
+# 3 Code Main
-## Create Input BED
+## 3.1 Create Input BED

 Generate the input BED files for the conversion process.
 Every individual base-pair position in the genome will have a BED entry, based on the lengths of the standard 23 pairs of chromosomes, including the mitochondrial chromosome.

 Run for hg19:
 ```
-cd hg19
 date
 while IFS="" read -r LINE || [[ -n "${LINE}" ]]
 do